AvAarsNS/DevOpsTicTacToe/NOTES.md

 And of course, we want to place some O's as well:
 ✔ Place an O in the center of the board

+## Second pomodoro:
+Be able to detect column wins, with both players